 Host Country: Nepal

-Amanda Peskin is awaiting confirmation of placement in Nepal's Ministry of Women, Children and Social Welfare.
+Amanda Peskin has been placed in Nepal's Ministry of Women, Children and Social Welfare.
 Ms. Peskin plans to serve as a consultant on women's rights, specifically issues of inclusion in municipal, state, and federal decision-making bodies.
 She also plans to research the impact over the past five years of Nepal's Women Development Program, working in tandem with international non-governmental organizations based in Kathmandu.

 Ms. Peskin holds a Master's Degree in International Human Rights from the University of Denver's Josef Korbel School of International Studies.
 Her professional experience spans a variety of fields and countries.
 Ms. Peskin coordinated an English language immersion program in northern Brazil, helping to build cross-cultural relationships between Brazilian teens and American community college students.
 Recently, she worked for the Women's Foundation of Colorado researching and analyzing public policy issues that affect Colorado's women and girls.
 She has also worked in the private and nonprofit sectors in an administrative and grants management capacity.
 MS. Peskin holds a Bachelor's Degree in Photography from the University of Michigan and has traveled extensively.
 She hopes to use her Fulbright-Clinton Fellowship experience to further her understanding of the nexus between government, civil society, and human rights in theory and practice.